Groundwater = Drinking Water

 Outside City Limits?

-Land within our Drinking Water Protection Areas that falls outside of the Olympia City limits is governed by either Thurston County of City of Lacey Codes.
+Land within our Drinking Water Protection Areas that falls outside of the Olympia City limits and urban growth area are governed by either Thurston County, the City of Lacey or the City of Tumwater Codes.

 Contact Donna Buxton at 360.753.8793 or email@example.com